-Learn how to prevent data breaches by detecting stolen credentials before attackers exploit them.
+Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

 Most prevention strategies focus on technical controls: firewalls, endpoint protection, access management.
 These matter.
 But they miss a critical gap.